• Skip to primary navigation

 Mi manchi tanto.
 Quando posso venire a trovarti?

-I miss you a lot.
+I miss you so much.
 When can I come and see you?

 The only time you’d make a point to include the personal pronoun is if some emphasis were required or if the subject remained unclear.
 In the sentence below, for example, the speaker wants to emphasise the fact that he misses you rather than him, so both tu and lui are needed.